shsagir/play-area-sync/docs/app-design.md

 ## Security design

-Last not least: take care to integrate [security patterns](security) as well!
+Last not least: Take care to keep your App secure.
+Check our [security page](https://www.fortrabbit.com/security) with some best practices and duties.